codecentric/elk_docker/README.md

 ### Watching Log Files

-The easiest way to add log messages is to
+The easiest options for adding log messages is to

 * copy a line-based log file to the local 'logs/' directory, e.g.
   `sudo cp /var/log/dmesg logs/`